flenniken/statictea/docs/vartypes.md

 Holds the function signature.
 * optional -- true when the last parameter is optional
 * name -- the function name
-* params -- the function parameters name and type
+* params -- the function parameter names and types
 * returnType -- the function return type

 ```nim